 - - Nausea/Vomiting/Diarrhoea

-- * Sudden onset of headaches or muscle/joint aches/pains can also be associated with covid-19 so please contact your Doctor before your appointment if these symptoms are unusual for you.
+- * Headaches or muscle/joint aches/pains - can also be covid-19 symptoms so phone your Doctor before your appointment if you have sudden onset of, or these symptoms are unusual for you.

-- • If you or anyone you have been near in the last 14 days is being tested for, suspected of or is a confirmed (positive) case of covid-19.
+- • If you or anyone you have been in close contact with has tested positive for covid-19 in the last 14 days.

-- • Please TELL US about any other potential covid-19 risk factors.
+- • Please keep us all safe and TELL US about any other potential covid-19 risk factors.